Home Inspection

 Problems with Downspouts

 Most gutter installers will install downspouts directly at the foundation.
-It’s up to the homeowner to install extension pipes, splash guards, or undergound piping to direct the water away from the foundation.
+It’s up to the homeowner to install extension pipes, splash guards, or underground piping to direct the water away from the foundation.
 Most homeowners are unaware of this until after the installers have come and are long gone.

 Downspouts should also avoid terminating onto other roof surfaces so they don’t cause secondary issues elsewhere.
 Discharging large quantities of stormwater runoff onto roof shingles will cause them to wear out faster and increase the likelihood of a roof leak forming.